 Unfortunately, not every work injury claim that is submitted in Nevada is approved.
 This is yet another reason why you might wish to retain an experienced work injury lawyer in Nevada in advance, so that you have the best possible chance of your claim being approved the first time around.

 If you have been injured at work, you do not need to face your employer, their insurance company, or this legal process alone.
-The Law Offices of Gina M. Corena, PLLC is available to help.
+Gina Corena & Associates is available to help.
 We will use our years of experience helping injured workers like you recover the compensation they deserve after being injured in a work-related accident.

 For a consultation and review of your case, contact us online or by phone at (702) 680-1111.